 How Alcohol Affects the Brain

-Alcohol disrupts essential communication channels in the brain, affecting how the brain works.
-Because of the chemical effects, speech, and movement function, the brain influences are inhibited or altered.
+Ethanol, a chemical component of alcohol, interferes with the communication pathway of the brain.
+In other words, alcohol affects the way a person thinks.
+Because of the chemical effects of alcohol, on speech, movement, and function, the brain is inhibited or altered.
 For example, drunk people may have slurred speech, poor balance, and memory difficulties.
-Those altered physical abilities are why people often have a car or on-the-job accidents when drunk.
+Those altered physical abilities are why people often have car accidents when drunk.

 Too much alcohol in a short period can also lead to overdose or alcohol poisoning.
-When a person consumes enough for an overdose, the parts of the brain that control essential functions like heart rate and breathing start to fail.
+When a person consumes enough for an overdose, the parts of the brain that control essential functions like the person’s heart rate and breathing start to fail, which is a medical emergency.
 A person who overdoses on alcohol may vomit, have seizures, lose consciousness, and experience other serious problems.

 Why Drunk Words May Be Sober Thoughts